cloudoor/epistemology-enhanced/README.md

 }
 ```

-## Advanced: How do I make things go
+## Advanced: How do I make things go faster